 Tom practices in the areas of health care, corporate and business law, and commercial and public finance.
 He serves as general counsel to privately-owned businesses and non-profit organizations in industries including health care, manufacturing, retail, and professional services.
 Tom also represents clients in a wide variety of transactions, including mergers and acquisitions, commercial and industrial loans and tax-exempt financings.
 He has extensive experience representing and advising health care providers in general corporate matters as well as financings, affiliations, and mergers and acquisitions.
 Tom is an Adjunct Professor at the University of Connecticut School of Law, where he has taught since 1992, and he has written and lectured extensively on health law, public finance and business law topics.

-Tom serves on Hinckley Allen’s Executive Committee.
+Tom served on Hinckley Allen’s Executive Committee from 2008 to 2020.

 Corporate & Business